 Are You a Good Candidate for Veneers?

-Dr. Schmelter can evaluate your individual dental situation at either an in-person consultation or with our new Smile Virtual consultation option.
+Dr. Schmelter can evaluate your individual dental situation at either a an in-person consultation or with our new Smile Virtual consultation option.
 You will discuss your individual goals, expectations, and options for your smile.

 The ideal Veneer patient is someone who: